Julian Robertson

-Julian Hart Robertson Jr. KNZMh (June 25, 1932 – August 23, 2022) was an American billionaire hedge fund manager, and philanthropist.
+Julian Hart Robertson Jr. KNZMh (June 25, 1932 – August 23, 2022) was an American hedge fund manager, and philanthropist.

 Robertson founded Tiger Management, one of the first hedge funds, in 1980.
 From its inception in 1980 to its 1998 asset peak, his fund returned 31.7% per year after fees, compared to a 12.7% annual return from the S&P 500 over the same period.
 However, a sharp decline thereafter led to the fund closing in March 2000.
 Tiger showed losses in only four of its 21 years.
 Robertson later mentored and provided seed funding to many notable hedge fund managers, known as the Tiger cubs, including Ole Andreas Halvorsen, Stephen Mandel of Lone Pine Capital, Lee Ainslie of Maverick Capital, Bill Hwang, and Chase Coleman III.

 During his lifetime, Robertson contributed more than US$2 billion to charity.
 He was also a signatory to The Giving Pledge.
 At the time of his death, his net worth was estimated at $4.8 billion.

-Early life and education
+Early life

-Robertson was the son of Julian Hart Robertson Sr., a textile company executive, and Blanche Spencer, a local activist.
+Robertson was born on June 25, 1932, in Salisbury, North Carolina, as the son of Julian Hart Robertson Sr., a textile company executive, and Blanche Spencer, a local activist.
 He claimed that his father was a descendant of Pocahontas.
 Robertson first became interested in stocks at age 6.

 He graduated from Episcopal High School in 1951 and the University of North Carolina at Chapel Hill in 1955.
 While at Chapel Hill, he was admitted to Zeta Psi fraternity and was a member of the Reserve Officers' Training Corps.
 He then served as an officer in the U.S. Navy, traveling the world aboard a munitions ship until 1957.

-After leaving the Navy, Robertson moved to New York City and worked for a time as a stockbroker for Kidder, Peabody & Company.
+After leaving the navy, Robertson moved to New York City and worked for a time as a stockbroker for Kidder, Peabody & Company.
 At Kidder, he eventually headed the firm's asset management division, Webster Securities.
 In 1978, he took a sabbatical and moved with his family to New Zealand for a year to write a novel.